top of page

 Guy's Trip 2025 a blog tale

-Ponca to Kyle’s Landing was running awesome, the best conditions I have ever experienced!
-The very friendly park ranger informed us of the river height and cfs, but she might as well have been re-teaching me algebra.
-“Rapids big, water fast,” that’s all I needed
+Saturday morning the river was running the best I’ve ever seen it.
+A very friendly ranger gave us the river height and CFS report, but honestly, she might as well have been teaching algebra.
+All I heard was:

 But I’m getting ahead of myself.